workadaptive/content/_articles/not-a-real-developer.md

 You're the guide.
 The business expert.
 The person who knows what "good enough" looks like.

-AI is the technical expert.
+AI's the technical expert.
 The implementer.
 The one who knows the patterns.

 Together, you're scrappy at scale.
 Experimental, but with production-grade results.